keng404/scrna_barcode_tools_rs/README.md

 # scrna_barcode_tools_rs

 A Rust utility to help grab cell-barcodes from FASTQ/BAM file.
 Current focused on PipSeq library kits, but can be extended for others.
+This is not an official Illumina software utility, as is provided as-is

 # Assumptions:
 - Illumina scRNA kit and use of DRAGEN to analyze